padrinobook/padrinobook/01-introduction.md

 ## Motivation

 My motivation is to provide up-to-date documentation for Padrino.
 It is exceptional to Rails, providing separate branches of your favorite HTML/CSS/SQL layers and many more.
-Each of the used techniques will be described when it will be used and repeated in whole parts of the book.

 ## Basics and Tools